toumorokoshi/transmute-core/docs/context.rst

 To enable rapidly generating apis, transmute-core has embedded several defaults and decisions about technology choices (such as Schematics for schema validation).

-The :class:`TransmuteContext <tranmsute_core.TransmuteContext>` allows customizing this behaviour.
+The :class:`TransmuteContext <transmute_core.TransmuteContext>` allows customizing this behaviour.
 Transmute frameworks should allow one to provide and specify their own context by passing it as a keyword argument during a function call: